-Almost as important a goal is to show crews how to enjoy rather than simply endure their time at sea.
-Too many sailors see some tropical island as their only destination when, as sailors, an equally important destination is the journey over the horizon in front of us.
+Almost as important among our goals at Adventure Sailing is to show crews how to enjoy rather than simply endure their time at sea.
+Too many sailors see some tropical island as their only destination when, as sailors, an equally important destination is the passage over the horizon in front of us.

 Masquerade is a Finnish-built Baltic 47, one of the best production boats of her size in the world.

 She has just undergone an extensive refit that included new refrigeration, a couple of new sails, new running rigging, a complete rig inspection that included replacing a couple of shrouds and re-heading the rest, and a complete B&G electronics package with a 12" Zeus plotter at the helm and 20/20s at the mast.

 Accommodations consist of four cabins; the captain's cabin aft to port and three double cabins each with a comfortable upper and lower berth with lee cloth.
 The forward head has a manually operated toilet while the aft head features an electric toilet.